> A.L. Lloyd > Songs > The Prickly Bush

 This video shows Ninebarrow live at Costa Del Folk 2017:

-Compare to this song the song Derry Gaol / The Streets of Derry (Roud 896; Laws L11) that has a similar plot.
+Compare to this song the song Derry Gaol / The Streets of Derry (Roud 896; Laws L11) which has a similar plot.

 Lyrics